-Calculating CAGR is easy if returns are constant like those in case of a fixed deposit.
-However, things become complicate when returns vary from one year to another.
+Calculating CAGR is easy if returns are constant like those in the case of a fixed deposit.
+However, things become complicated when returns vary from one year to another.
 For example, when you invest in equity, you may earn returns of five per cent a year, 30 per cent the next year, and zero in another year.
 In such situations, the CAGR calculator comes in handy.

 Why would you need a CAGR calculator?